MonkeyBonkey22/Beefy-Clacky-Door/README.md

 | 2 | M3x12 SHCS | Handle stopper |
 | 6| ID5 OD7 L8 Bushing| Split preferred |
 | 4 | M5x50 Pin | M5x45 also works |
- - There is an STL file that has all of the required printed parts in the correct orientation.